 Each country where you hire through an EOR brings its own set of laws:

-Example: In Brazil, regulatory filings are minimal, but in India, you may need Reserve Bank of India approval for cross-border equity.
+Example: In Brazil, a 2024 court ruling reaffirmed that stock options are considered commercial income, not labor remuneration, and are not subject to income tax at grant or exercise.
+In India, you may need Reserve Bank of India approval for cross-border equity.

 Securities and Exchange Controls: Watch for Roadblocks